vekatze/neut/book/src/terms.md

 ## `flow`

-A `flow` in Neut is the type of a control flow.
+A `flow` in Neut is the type of control flow (much like promises in other languages).

 ### Example